wqwang-cerealk/MongoProject/README.md

 You can insert, edit or delete stores in the application.
 Also, for each store, you can add and remove product that the store sells.

-To import data, you can use command below: mongoimport -h localhost:27017 -d sephoraCol -c store --jsonArray --file store.json mongoimport -h localhost:27017 -d sephoraCol -c product --jsonArray --file MakeUp_product.json mongoimport -h localhost:27017 -d sephoraCol -c brand --jsonArray --file Brand.json mongoimport -h localhost:27017 -d sephoraCol -c customer --jsonArray --file customer.json mongoimport -h localhost:27017 -d sephoraCol -c invoice --jsonArray --file Invoice(1).json
+To import data, you can use command below:
+To import store collection: mongoimport -h localhost:27017 -d sephoraCol -c store --jsonArray --file store.json To import product collection: mongoimport -h localhost:27017 -d sephoraCol -c product --jsonArray --file MakeUp_product.json To import brand collection: mongoimport -h localhost:27017 -d sephoraCol -c brand --jsonArray --file Brand.json To import customer collection: mongoimport -h localhost:27017 -d sephoraCol -c customer --jsonArray --file customer.json To import invoice collection: mongoimport -h localhost:27017 -d sephoraCol -c invoice --jsonArray --file Invoice(1).json

 Then, you can initialize npm and use npm start to run the program.